ATM SKIMMING SCAM

 Once the criminals have collected enough card data, they create duplicate cards or conduct unauthorized transactions using the stolen information.
 These transactions often lead to financial losses for the affected individuals.

-To protect against ATM skimming scams, users should be vigilant when using ATMs.
-They should inspect the card slot for any unusual attachments or irregularities.
-Covering the keypad while entering the PIN can also provide an extra layer of security.
-Additionally, regularly monitoring bank statements for any unauthorized transactions is essential for early detection and reporting of suspicious activity.
+To protect yourself from ATM skimming scams, it’s important to stay vigilant when using ATMs.
+Always inspect the card slot for any unusual attachments, loose components, or signs of tampering.
+Cover the keypad with your hand while entering your PIN to block hidden cameras.
+Additionally, regularly monitor your bank statements for unauthorized transactions, as early detection is key to minimizing potential losses and reporting suspicious activity promptly.

 HOW DOES THIS SCAM WORK ?

-That's where cameras come in.
-Small spy cameras are placed on or near the ATMs to gain a clear view of the keypad and record all of the ATM PIN activity.
-To acquire PIN digits, some ATM skimming systems use phony keypads instead of cameras.
-Skimming keypads are made to resemble the shape of the keypad and fit over it like a glove, much like card skimmers fit over the ATM's actual card slot.
-Your ATM might be a fake if the keypad appears to stick out unnaturally from the surface surrounding it or if you detect an odd color difference between the pad and the rest of the ATM.
-Unfortunately, there are more methods than ever for fraudsters to get access to your bank account via an ATM -- and some of them don't even require skimming.
+That’s where cameras come into play.
+Small spy cameras are strategically placed on or near ATMs to capture a clear view of the keypad and record users as they enter their PINs.
+In some cases, instead of cameras, scammers use fake keypads to obtain PIN information.
+These skimming keypads are designed to mimic the look and shape of a real keypad, fitting over it like a glove—just as card skimmers fit over the actual card slot.
+Your ATM might be compromised if the keypad appears to protrude unnaturally from the surface or if there’s a noticeable color difference between the keypad and the rest of the machine.
+Unfortunately, there are now more methods than ever for fraudsters to access your bank account through an ATM—and some don’t even involve skimming devices.

 TYPES OF ATM ATTACKS AND FRAUD :

-* Card Trapping : Card trapping refers to the theft of the actual card using a device attached to the ATM.
-The PIN does not have to be compromised in a pre-EMV or chip-and-signature setting.
+* Card Trapping : Card trapping involves the physical theft of a user's card using a device attached to the ATM.
+In a pre-EMV (Europay, Mastercard, and Visa) or chip-and-signature environment, the criminal may not need to capture the PIN to misuse the card.

 WARNING SIGNS :

 ?
-If the ATM is the type that swipes the card and then hands it back at the conclusion of the transaction, the reader is inside.
-Although it won't affect your purchase, shaking the card back and forth as you insert it will stop the card skimmer.
+If the ATM swipes and then returns your card at the end of the transaction, the reader is internal.
+Wiggling your card back and forth slightly as you insert it can help disrupt some skimming devices — though this won't impact your transaction.

 THINK THROUGH YOUR STEPS :

 ?
-An ATM located inside a restaurant or grocery shop is typically safer than one located on the sidewalk.
-Before using the ATM, pause and think about its security.
+An ATM inside a restaurant or grocery store is typically safer than one on the sidewalk.
+Before using any ATM, take a moment to assess its security.

-That being said, a determined criminal may strike anywhere.
-Consider this video as an example.
-In a matter of seconds, a burglar installs a skimmer on a grocery store's point-of-sale device:
+That said, a determined criminal can strike anywhere.
+Consider this video as an example: in just a few seconds, a thief installs a skimmer on a grocery store’s point-of-sale device.

 Feel Free to use our Spam Checker Tool